 Our church leaders have counseled us to keep a journal.
 Why?
 President Spencer W. Kimball said “if you will keep your journals and records, they will indeed be a source of great inspiration to your families, to your children, your grandchildren, and others, on through the generations”.
 [New Era Magazine, Dec, 1980]

 Sadly, I’m convinced that the most important people in my life, with a couple of exceptions, have no interest in what I have to say.
 But maybe they will some day.
 Writing all this down is requiring a lot of faith.
-On the positive side, there is some satisfaction gained from just writing it down even if no one cares.
-It makes it a little easier to move on with your life.
+On the positive side, there is some satisfaction gained from writing down your thoughts and feelings even if no one cares.
+It can be very therapeutic.

-So, what should I write about in my journal?
+So, what should one write about in their journal?
 Pres.
 Kimball had this counsel: